LitterbinCollective/sh/README.md

 Run `npm install github:NonagonNetwork/sh` to install.

 ## Limitations
-*(also laziness)*

-### FFmpeg
 Since the package is using FFmpeg, some features that are included in the Garry's Mod versions of Chatsounds do not exist or are limited.

-### Output
-sh is hard-coded to export signed 16-bit little-endian PCM stereo audio with the sample rate of 48000 Hz, meaning it is impossible to change the output format.

 ## Examples